 Carolyn joined UCLan and the combined honours team in 2003 as the senior lecturer responsible for the 1st year cohort.
-She moved to the School of Humanities and Social Sciences in August 2006 as the programme leader for “Religion, Culture & Society” (RCS).
+In August 2006, she became the programme leader for “Religion, Culture & Society” (RCS).
 Carolyn developed RCS, both undergraduate and postgraduate courses, and leads the teams on BA and MA Awards.

 Carolyn’s background is in education and theology; she achieved her teaching certificate and BA Honours awards at the Victoria University of Manchester.
 She holds postgraduate Certificates and Diplomas in Islamic Studies and Theology and a Masters in Education awarded by Flinders University, South Australia.
 Carolyn studied her Doctorate at Lancaster University.
 Her PhD focuses on policy and practice in religious education within faith-based and community schools.